WINX AND WHAT MIGHT HAVE BEEN

 Since 2016, there have been no less 28 individual turf horses trained outside of Australia in her trip bracket rated 123 or higher and could have potentially offered her a stronger test than she ever faced on home soil.
 It is simply stating a fact to say that Winx never once faced anything approaching the best in the world during her long career.
 While some have taken the view that those international horses should have come down to Australia to face Winx, it is the established way of the sporting world that the onus is on dominant participants in smaller pools to travel to deeper waters to prove themselves against the best rather than vice versa.

-When one thinks back to the likes of Ouija Board, Alexander Goldrun, Goldikova and onto the present day with Enable and Almond Eye, none of them had to travel to prove themselves.
+When one thinks back to the likes of Ouija Board, Goldikova and on to the present day with Enable and Almond Eye, none of them had to travel to prove themselves.
 The race programmes, prize money and opposition in their home nations were all more than up to scratch for them to enjoy very successful careers and create lasting legacies.
 Yet, their connections embraced the spirit of competition that horse racing is built on, travelling them out of their comfort zones to test them in different circumstances on different continents.
 It was that adventure and the successes they enjoyed abroad that took them to the next level in terms of popularity and legacy.